tyler-will-dev/Portfolio/README.txt

 ## Commands
 npm run build: Build the React App for production

+npm run deploy: Publishes the build to the gh-pages branch on GitHub

 npm start: Starts the development server

 git add .: Stages the changes